richerlariviere/bring-back-explore-button/README.md

 # bring-back-explore-button
-Bring back the "Explore" button Github
+Bring back the "Explore" button to Github

-I was so nostalgic of the Explore button removal so I decided to create a chrome extension to bring it back.
+I was so nostalgic of the "Explore" button removal so I decided to create a chrome extension to bring it back.
 It is my first extension for Chrome.

 ##Installation